Writing Makefiles for Python Projects

 simplify your CI/CD pipeline scripts as they can often just stupidly call the

-targets.
+respective make targets.
 Most importantly, they are a very convenient

 shortcut for you as a developer as well.